 What Makes DevOps Different?

-VIQU have seen the demand for skilled DevOps candidates and contractors increase by over 300% in the last 18 months.
+VIQU has seen the demand for skilled DevOps candidates and contractors increase by over 300% in the last 18 months.
 So we asked Helen Beal, Head of DevOps at Ranger 4 Limited to tell us what DevOps is and what makes it different.

 We used to spend a lot of time with people trying to define DevOps and have concluded that it means different things to different people – you can see the results of a year’s worth of answers to the question: “What’s your preferred definition of DevOps?” here.
 Although it’s true that at its very core we can say that DevOps is about delivering more, higher quality IT innovation to the end user faster, it’s also true that this is a goal many IT organisations have had for many years – so perhaps a more useful question is: “What’s different about DevOps?” or: “Why does DevOps have so much currency in today’s climate?”
 We think the answer to these last two questions is threefold: